softprops/afterparty/README.md

 A `Delivery` encodes all relevant webhook request information including a unique identifier for the delivery, the event name, and statically typed payload represented as an enumerated type of `Event`.

-Hubs implements hyper's Server Handler trait so that it may be mounted into any hyper Server.
+Hubs implements [Hyper](https://github.com/hyperium/hyper)'s Server Handler trait so that it may be mounted into any hyper Server.

 ```rust
 extern crate afterparty;